10 Ways to Improve School Lunches

 In short, implementing salad bars in schools is an effective way to improve school lunches.

-5. Eliminate Processed Food and Unhealthy Ingredients
+6. Eliminate Processed Food and Unhealthy Ingredients

 This can hurt children’s health in the long run.
-So, if schools eliminate those types of food from their lunch programs, then they will be providing healthier options for students.
+So, if schools eliminate those types of food from their lunch programs, they will be providing healthier options for students.

 Because many processed foods lack important nutrients, eliminating them from lunch menus can help ensure that students are getting the vitamins and minerals they need to stay healthy.
 This would likely lead to an overall improvement in students’ learning performance as well as their physical health.

 By including whole foods and fresh ingredients instead of processed ones, schools will be helping set healthier habits for their students as they grow.
-This in turn could lead to long-term benefits for both the students and the school.
+This in turn could lead to long-term benefits for both the students and schools.
 Therefore, eliminating processed food and unhealthy ingredients is an important part of how to improve school lunches.

 The Berkeley Unified School District in California has taken steps to make school lunches healthier by eliminating processed foods.
 This includes hydrogenated and partially hydrogenated oils, high-fructose corn syrup, refined sugars and refined flour, as well as chemicals, dye additives and nitrates.